Are Bananas Radioactive?

 Key Takeaways

-- Potassium is essential for human health, and bananas are famously high in potassium.
+- Potassium is essential for human health, and bananas turn brown for entirely different chemical reasons than radioactivity.

 - Brazil nuts are actually more radioactive than bananas due to radium absorption from soil.